aehussey/NodeJS-Dev-env/README.md

 ## How to use

 Fork this repo and clone the contents down onto your local device.
+Make sure you have the most up to date version of Virtual Box on your machine.
+This is used to host the virtual machine.

+You may have to run `vagrant plugin install vagrant-hostsupdater` on the command line.

 Go into the 'dev-environments' folder and run 'vagrant up'.